-OUTCOME 6 - DEMONSTRATE CONSIDERATION FOR THE PATIENT'S BACKGROUND
+OUTCOME 7 - DEMONSTRATE CONSIDERATION FOR THE PATIENT'S MENTAL HEALTH

-For the Trainee to show awareness of potential communication problems with people of different cultural, social and ethnic backgrounds and to implement strategies to prevent barriers and/or misunderstandings.
+For the Trainee to show awareness of potential issues with health-seeking behaviours and communication with people of different social, cultural and ethnic backgrounds, and to implement strategies to overcome potential barriers and/or misunderstandings.

-OUTCOME 7 - DEMONSTRATE THE ABILITY TO COLLABORATE ON MANAGEMENT PLANS WITHIN THE TEAM AND MDT

-For the Trainee to adopt professional behaviours that foster collaboration with the team and the multidisciplinary team, with specific regard to management plans.
+OUTCOME 8 - DEMONSTRATE THE ABILITY TO COLLABORATE ON MANAGEMENT PLANS WITHIN THE TEAM AND MDT For the Trainee to adopt professional behaviours that foster collaboration with the team and the multidisciplinary team, with specific regard to management plans.

-OUTCOME 8 - MANAGE PAEDIATRIC PROBLEMS IN PATIENTS WITH INTELLECTUAL AND PHYSICAL DISABILITIES
+OUTCOME 9 - MANAGE PAEDIATRIC PROBLEMS IN PATIENTS WITH MENTAL HEALTH DIFFICULTIES

-For the Trainee to manage paediatric problems in patients with intellectual and physical disabilities.
+For the Trainee to manage paediatric problems in patients with mental health difficulties.

-OUTCOME 9 - DEMONSTRATE APPROPRIATE DECISION-MAKING SKILLS
+OUTCOME 10 - DEMONSTRATE APPROPRIATE DECISION-MAKING SKILLS